Knee Diagnoses

 Knee replacement

 Many arthritic knees require replacement.
 This can be a full or partial knee replacement, depending on where the joint is worn.
-A knee replacement is a big operation and is not risk-free.
-Dr Ward will discuss the probable benefits and risks of knee replacement with you during your consultation.
+A knee replacement is a big operation and is not risk free.
+Dr Ward will discuss the benefits and risks of knee replacement with you during your consultation.
+All going well your knee replacement will function well for upwards of 25 years.

 Revision knee replacement